 Even if you make it through the interview without anyone discovering your act, your real personality is going to come out eventually—and if that personality doesn’t fit into the company’s culture or if you lied about things like your experience and skills, you will have a severe problem.
 Be the best version of yourself possible.
 If that doesn’t work, the job isn’t right for you anyway.

 Job interviews are intimidating, and acing one isn’t always easy.
-By employing the tactics outlined above, though, you can walk into any interview better prepared and more likely to land the job.
+By employing these interview tactics outlined above, though, you can walk into any interview better prepared and more likely to land the job.